wxwx1993/GPSmatching/cran-comments.md

 Re-Submission (September 29, 2023)

+Thank you for your feedback.
+We have adjusted the package to skip the computationally intensive tests during CRAN checks due to the issues observed in one of the operating systems.
+We would like to kindly request acceptance of the package with this note, as the noted concern is specific to a single OS.

+Best regards,
+Naeem Khoshnevis
+Research Computing and Data Services
+Harvard University

+Re-Submission (September 29, 2023)

 Thank you for your feedback and observations.
 In response, and as part of this revised submission, we have instituted several modifications to address the raised concerns:
 - We have eliminated an additional vignette that required extensive computation.
 - We have relocated several examples to the `\donttest{}` block to avoid their execution during CRAN checks.